 Crochet Cactus – Changing Colors (Optional):

-This free crochet cactus tutorial will be using a mid-round color changing technique to emphasize the vertical ribs around the cactus, as seen on the right in the image below.
+The example crochet cactus shown in the tutorial images will be using an optional mid-round color changing technique to emphasize the vertical ribs around the cactus, as seen on the right in the photo below.

-If you are following along with the striped version, be sure to familiarize yourself with the tutorial above for changing colors mid-round, then follow the special instructions outlined below.
+If you are following along with this more advanced, striped version, be sure to familiarize yourself with the tutorial above for changing colors mid-round, then follow the special instructions outlined below to modify your cactus pattern.

 However, for an easier alternative, you may also work the cactus in only one color, instead.

-For the striped version of the cactus, begin in yarn A (dark green), just the same as the solid version.
+For the striped version of the cactus, begin in yarn A (dark green), as normal.
 Your entire first round will be worked in yarn A, only.

-Beginning in round 2, work each double crochet in yarn B (medium green).
+Then, beginning in round 2, work each double crochet in yarn B (medium green), instead.
 All other stitches will be in yarn A (dark green).

 Likewise, for rounds 3 to 13, work all front post double crochets in yarn B, and all other stitches in yarn A.